sshaaf/syshaaf.github.com/_posts/2013-07-20-Howto-change-ssh-with-selinux.md

 	firewall-cmd --permanent --zone=public --add-port=42/tcp

+To test out in the current session try without permanent.

 This should be all set now.
 Now you can go ahead and change the port in the sshd_config to 52022